Fresh Apricot Bars

 - 1/4 teaspoon Baking Soda

 - 1/2 cup (113g) cold unsalted butter (1 stick) , cut into small cubes

 - 1 cup (90g) old fashioned oats

 - Preheat oven to 350°F. Butter a 2 quart baking dish or 10" tart pan.

 - Combine the apricots and sugar in a saucepan.
 Cook over medium heat until the sugar is dissolved and the apricots are soft (will vary tremendously depending on the ripeness of the apricots-very ripe apricots will only take minute or two - very firm apricots may take up to 10 minutes or more).
 Stir in the orange liqueur.

 - Puree the apricots in a blender or food processor until smooth.
 Pour into a bowl and set in freezer to chill while you make the crust.

 - In a bowl, whisk together the flour, brown sugar, salt, and baking soda.
 Pinch in the butter pieces into the flour mixture (or cut them into the flour with a pastry cutter), until it resembles coarse sand.
 Pinch in the oats until well combined.

-- Press 2/3rds of the crust mixture evenly into the bottom of the prepared baking dish.
+- Press 2/3rds of the crust mixture evenly into the bottom of the prepared baking dish (if using a tart pan, press the crust mixture up the sides too).
 Spread the apricot puree over the crust bottom.
 Sprinkle the remaining crust over the top of the apricot puree.